Quansight-Labs/quansight-labs-site/posts/2021/08/low-code-workshop.md

 -->

-# Low-code contributions through github
+# Low-code contributions through Github

 Healthy, inclusive communities are critical to impactful open source projects.
 A challenge for established projects is that the history and implicit technical debt increase the barrier to contribute to significant portions of code base.